Bachelor's degree from Brown University, with a double concentration in Anthropology and Old World Art and Archaeology

 eight years teaching and advising at Rutgers University

-Roughly one decade later, I was standing in Dave Stuart's house along with dozens of archaeologists and graduate students.
-Now I was the college student, and Professor Stuart was hosting the Maya Meetings at UT Austin.
-While I may not have become the next leader in Maya epigraphy, I am forever grateful for the opportunity to pursue my interests through my college coursework, excavations, and archaeological conferences.
+Years later, as a student at Brown University concentrating in anthropology and archaeology, I stood in the house of that very scholar, along with dozens of archaeologists and graduate students.
+While I didn't become a Maya epigrapher, I am forever grateful for the opportunity to pursue my interests through my college coursework, excavations, and archaeological conferences.
+I learned how to pursue curiosity seriously and to look for patterns beneath the surface.